pedroid999/google-date-generator/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Upload an image containing event information
 3. The application will:
-   - Process the image using GPT-4 Vision
+   - Process the image using GPT-4o
    - Extract event details
    - Create an event in your Google Calendar
    - Provide a link to view the created event